loveshack/singularity/docs/User.md

 	exit 0
 ```

-The above example runs inside the container, so in this case we will first install the Centos YUM group development tools into the container, and then download Open MPI from the master branch from GitHub.
+The above example runs inside the container, so in this case we will first install the CentOS YUM group development tools into the container, and then download Open MPI from the master branch from GitHub.
 We then build Open MPI and install it within the container.
 Next we compile one of the MPI test examples `ring_c.c` and install that to `/usr/bin/mpi_ring`.
 Finally we clean up and exit success.

 *note: As with the `%setup` scriptlet, if any errors are encountered the entire process will fail.*